Exhaust Gas Recirculation (EGR) Tube Replacement

 - Verify the EGR port is not clogged.

 - Remove and replace the EGR valve and gasket.

-- Clear the trouble codes and test for proper operation of EGR valve.
+- Clear the trouble codes and test for proper operation of the EGR valve.

-It is a good idea to get an air induction (carbon cleaning) service performed every 75,000 kilometers.
+It is good to get an air induction (carbon cleaning) service performed every 75,000 kilometres.
 This should clean out any sludge or carbon build-up in the air intake system.
 Always keep up with the regular oil changes; it will help prevent sludge build-up in the engine.

 What common symptoms indicate you may need to replace the Exhaust Gas Recirculation (EGR) Tube?

 - The engine has trouble idling.